SBLLB/Fizzbuzz_in_Coffeescript/README.md

 ##Coffeebuzz

-#### The Fizzbuzz Kata written in Coffeescript and tested in Chai.
+#### The Fizzbuzz Kata written in Coffeescript and tested with Chai/Mocha.
 Set as a challenge during week 7 at Maker's Academy but repeated whenever possible to improve my Coffeescript/Chai skills.

 ###The Objective